Roblox/creator-docs/content/en-us/input/gamepad.md

 local UserInputService = game:GetService("UserInputService")

 local player = Players.LocalPlayer
-local character = player.Character
+local character = player.Character or player.CharacterAdded:Wait()
-if not character or not character.Parent then
-	character = player.CharacterAdded:Wait()
-end

 local leftFoot = character:WaitForChild("LeftFoot")

 -- When leftFoot comes into contact with something, check the gamepad input state leftFoot.Touched:Connect(function(hit)
 	local state = UserInputService:GetGamepadState(Enum.UserInputType.Gamepad1)
-	for _, input in pairs(state) do
+	for _, input in state do

 		-- If the ButtonR2 is currently held then print out a message if input.KeyCode == Enum.KeyCode.ButtonR2 and input.UserInputState == Enum.UserInputState.Begin then